ObenaufLab/CaTCH/README.txt

 barcoding_results_run.R
 -----------------------

-This will compile an HTML report, or output the figures to a PDF file.
+This will compile a report using the barcoding_results_template.Rmd template.

 Parameters:
 -----------